ibm-cloud-docs/account/account_faq.md

 {: #account-deactivated}
 {: faq}

+Your account might be deactivated for the following reasons:

+- For trial accounts, the trial period ended.
+To reactivate your account, log in to your account and upgrade it to a Pay-As-You-Go account.
-Your account is most likely deactivated because an authorized user has canceled it or the account is suspended.
+- An authorized user canceled the account.
+- The account is suspended.
 At the discretion of IBM, accounts that violate the acceptable usage behaviors of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
 Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.

 ## How do I get support?
 {: #contactsupport}